 Working anywhere in the time of COVID-19 has been challenging.
 Learning to work in an industry as part of an internship program is even more challenging.
-Our teams at The Climate Corporation and Bayer have not been in the office since March.
+Our teams at Climate LLC and Bayer have not been in the office since March.
 For our interns that started in the summer of 2020, their unique experience meant they might not get a chance to meet their teams face to face, or experience the dynamics of in-person interactions within the workplace.

 Brianna Dawkins (BD): Obviously, this year has been unique for our internships.
 We have had to learn how to adapt to the digital barriers that previous interns might not have encountered.
 Personally, I expected to be working in the office with the Communications team and meeting everyone else in St. Louis, but I’ve still had a great experience getting connected with different teams.
 How has this experience been different than what you originally thought it would be?